ClaytonTDM/robloxpresence/README.md

 # roblox presence

-sends roblox activity (joins, leaves) to a discord webhook of your choice (and logs chat if you want)
+sends roblox activity (joins, leaves) to a discord webhook (and logs chat if you want)

 ## how to use webhook

+pick the exe you prefer in the [releases tab](https://github.com/ClaytonTDM/robloxpresence/releases)

 the webhook is in [this discord server](https://discord.gg/nyJc5SSCgg)